JanaSabuj/blog/janasabujblog/content/_index.md

 I like *thought-provoking* discussions and am the *foolish* kid who wants to brainstorm about changing something for better.

+Previously, I have spent time coding at [these]({{< ref "/work">}}) companies.
+Check out my writings [here]({{< ref "/posts">}}).

 In my spare time, I like to study the lives of tech founders, Ceos and programmers.
 Favourite Movie: *"The Social Network (2010)"*

-Previously, I have spent time coding at [these]({{< ref "/work">}}) companies.
-Check out my writings [here]({{< ref "/posts">}}).

 Ever since relocating to Bengaluru, I have taken up cooking, initially for survival and now it has turned fun.
 Would surely love a cooking companion :)

+I am also interested in financial markets.
+Gradually losing myself in stock charts :)

 There is more to me but [*Brevity is the soul of wit*]().